kivigo/kivigo.github.io/website/docs/getting-started/operations.md

 ## Getting Values

-Retrieve data using the `Get` method:
+Retrieve data using the `Get` method.
+This method loads the value for a given key and decodes it into the provided variable.

 ```go
 // Get into a variable of the correct type